Buffalo Springfield: Management and first recordings

-In May 1966, one month after forming, Buffalo Springfield began a multi-week residency at Hollywood's Whisky a Go Go (pictured 2006).
+In May 1966, one month after forming, Buffalo Springfield began a multiweek residency at Hollywood's Whisky a Go Go (pictured 2006).
 Stephen Stills later said: "[T]hat's when we peaked.
 After then, it was downhill."

 Chris Hillman of the Byrds persuaded the owners of the Whisky a Go Go to give Buffalo Springfield an audition, and they essentially became the house band at the Whisky for seven weeks, from May 2 to June 18, 1966.
 This series of concerts solidified the band's reputation for live performances and attracted interest from a number of record labels.
 It also brought an invitation from Friedman to Dickie Davis (who had been the Byrds' lighting manager) to become involved in the group's management.
 In turn, Davis sought advice from Sonny & Cher's management team, Charlie Greene and Brian Stone; unbeknownst to Davis and Friedman, Greene and Stone then aggressively pitched themselves to the band to be their new managers.
 Friedman was fired, and Davis was made the group's tour manager.
 Greene and Stone made a deal with Ahmet Ertegun of Atlantic Records for a four-album contract with a $12,000 advance, following a brief bidding war with Elektra Records and Warner Bros.
 Records, and arranged for the band to start recording at Gold Star Studios in Hollywood.

 The first Buffalo Springfield single, "Nowadays Clancy Can't Even Sing", was released in August, but made little impact outside Los Angeles, where it reached the top 25.
-Young and Stills have long maintained that their own mono mix was superior to the stereo mix engineered by Greene and Stone.
+Young and Stills have long maintained that their own monaural (mono) mix was superior to the stereo mix engineered by Greene and Stone.
 The band's eponymous album was released by Atlantic subsidiary Atco in mono and in stereo in October 1966.
 A revamped version issued both in mono and stereo with a different track order was issued in March of the following year.